Choosing a beneficiary

 Per stirpes distribution is when the death benefits are split up equally among only your closest-related descendants (e.g., your daughters and sons).
 If any of those beneficiaries are already dead or cannot be found, then their shares get split up equally among their own closest-related descendants (e.g., those missing beneficiaries’ daughters and sons).

 Many life insurance policyholders name a husband or wife as a beneficiary.
-If you get a divorce and remarry, you should update your policy beneficiary from your ex-spouse to your current spouse.
+If you get a divorce and remarry, you may want to update your policy beneficiary from your ex-spouse to your current spouse.

 When an insurance company pays a death benefit, it refers to the contact information provided under the beneficiary designation section.
 If your ex-spouse is still labeled as the primary beneficiary, they may still receive your policy death benefits, even though their current title is not accurate and they are not your current spouse.